itsakettle/itsakettle.github.io/_posts/2023-11-08-3-precision_vs_specificity.md

 * The cost of treament for the business is €10.

-* Since the main False Positive cost relates to the treatment it makes sense to measure what % of treatments were not actually required i.e. Precision.
+* Precision is meaningful since it tells the business how many of the €10s they will spend are truly worth it.

+* Specificity is less meaningful since there is only upside for customers if the test comes back positive.

-* There are other costs relating to False Negatives which we're not considering here and also potential costs relating to True Positives if the voucher doesn't prevent churn!
+* There are other costs relating to False Negatives which we're not considering here.
+The business should also evaluate the efficacy of the €10 gift.

 * If the cost of treatment, monetory or otherwise, is zero then the test is pointless, since we can just give all testees treatment with no cost.